Alignak-monitoring/alignak-doc/source/07_alignak_features/13_inner_modules.rst

 The inner retention module provides a simple retention save / load of the current system live state in Json formated files.
 This to mimic the Nagios legacy `status.dat` feature...

 This module is automatically enabled if your configuration has some values in the `retain_state_information` parameter.
-The module has its own default configuration but it will use the `state_retention_file` if it not empty as the file name.
+The module has its own default configuration but it will use the `state_retention_file` and `state_retention_dir` if it not empty as the directory/file name.

+If you set some values in the module configuration they will overload the one defined formely in the main configuration

 Module default configuration::

    [module.inner-retention]
    ; The inner retention module is declared to allow parameters configuration when it is activated ; in the configuration.
-To activate, simply set 'enabled' as 1 or set the ; retain_state_information Nagios legacy parameter
-    name = inner-retention
-    type = retention
-    python_name = alignak.modules.inner_retention
-    definition_order = 1
-    enabled = 1
+To activate, simply set 'enabled' as 1 or set the ; retain_state_information Nagios legacy parameter name = inner-retention type = retention python_name = alignak.modules.inner_retention definition_order = 1 enabled = 1

-    ; Still declared but these parameters will take precedence if set ;state_retention_file=/tmp/alignak-retention-%%s.json

-    ;retention_update_interval=60
+   ; --------------------------------------------------------------------
+   ; Retention configuration
+   ; ---
+   ; If defined in this file, the configuration will overload the default one ; built on former configuration loading.
+   ; ---

+   ; retention_dir overloads main state_retention_dir
+   ; Environment variable 'ALIGNAK_RETENTION_DIR' overloads this configuration variable ;retention_dir=/var/run/alignak

+   ; retention_file overloads main state_retention_file
+   ; Environment variable 'ALIGNAK_RETENTION_FILE' overloads this configuration variable ;retention_file=
+   ; --------------------------------------------------------------------

 Metrics module